We declare mosquito season is finally over in the Washington region

 Leisnham’s lab did not sample mosquito numbers over the summer, “but we anecdotally noticed greater mosquito activity,” he wrote.

-According to an analysis from Climate Central, a nonprofit climate communication group, we should probably get used to longer mosquito seasons.
-Weather favorable for longer mosquito survival are increasing on average across the United States, including in the Washington region.
+According to an analysis from Climate Central, a nonprofit climate communication group, we probably should get used to longer mosquito seasons.
+Weather favorable for longer mosquito survival is increasing on average across the United States, including in the D.C. region.

 Rising temperatures and humidity levels from human-caused climate change extended the mosquito season at 64 percent of 239 sites Climate Central analyzed.
-In Washington, the length of the mosquito season has grown about 10 days since the 1980s.
+In D.C., the length of the mosquito season has grown by about 10 days since the 1980s.

 Setting aside the lone mosquito here or there through the winter, we can enjoy the bug hiatus that began this week.

 When will they be back?
-“The (mosquito) eggs generally won’t hatch until they experience a period of cold winter conditions followed by warmer temperatures and longer day lengths next spring or early summer,” Leisnham said.
+“The [mosquito] eggs generally won’t hatch until they experience a period of cold winter conditions followed by warmer temperatures and longer day lengths next spring or early summer,” Leisnham said.

-Thus, we should be relatively mosquito-free until next April, May, or June.
-After all, this is the season for pumpkins, apple cider, and wood fires, not bothersome bugs.
+Thus, we should be relatively mosquito-free until April, May or June.
+After all, this is the season for pumpkins, apple cider and wood fires, not bothersome bugs.
 Good riddance, mosquitoes!